Commercial U.S. cargo ship reaches space station

 Cygnus is to remain berthed at the station, a $100 billion research laboratory owned by 15 nations, until mid-August.
 Once it is unpacked, the capsule will be refilled with trash and other items no longer needed on the station and released to fly back into the atmosphere for incineration.

-(Reporting and writing by Irene Klotz; Editing by Bill Trott, Susan Heavey and Jim Loney)
+(Reporting and writing by Irene Klotz; Editing by Bill Trott and Susan Heavey)